Do you spend more time than necessary trying to find the information you need? Is this impacting your responses to IT and service desk queries?

 The Challenges of ITSM and Data

 While the service desk manages a number of issues, teams understand the importance of having access to complete and accurate information in order to manage such issues.
-This is where the importance of data within ITSM and the Configuration Management Database (CMDB) becomes prominent, offering a crucial area where service desk teams can access the information needed to solve issues.
-Some organizations rely solely on ITSM to populate a CMDB, which can create a number of problems given the shear amount of data available.
+This is where the importance of data within ITSM and the Configuration Management Database (CMDB) becomes prominent, offering a crucial area where service desk teams can access the information needed to solve and proactively prevent issues.
+Some organizations rely solely on ITSM to populate a CMDB, which can create a number of problems given the shear amount of data required.

 These challenges can include:

-Integrating SAM and ITSM
+Integrating ITAM and ITSM

 With a central point for device and software information, organizations can drastically improve processes within ITSM as well as the workload of service desk teams.

-Are you considering integrating your ITSM with SAM?
+Are you considering integrating your ITSM with ITAN?
 Download the white paper – How can SAM Integrate with ITSM? – to find out how it can improve efficiency and productivity across the service desk and business.